JohnPMills/modern-saturn/content/about.md

           Company (12894917) and generously supported by men’s health charity Movember.
 That Awfully Good Community Interest Company was founded by Dr John P. Mills in 2020 with his fellow Director Nancy Borley.
-Dr Stewart Vella (GvD specifically), Henry Titly-Wall, Tristan Mayglothling, and Kyran Clements also act as advisors to the organisation, supporting the development and success of our various projects.
+Dr Stewart Vella (GvD), Henry Titly-Wall (GvD), Tristan Mayglothling, and Kyran Clements also act as advisors to the organisation, supporting the development and success of our various projects.
 See our website for more information.
         image: images/Movember_Partner Stack_Funded Project_Black.png
         image_alt: People in a conference room
         media_position: left